vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Try splitting complex queries

-If you have complex queries with both, say, filter and aggregation components, splitting these into mutliple queries and executing them in parallel in most cases speed up the querying performance.
-That is, in the first query just get the hits using the filter, and in the second query, just get the aggregations without retrieving hits, that is, `size: 0`.
+If you have complex queries with both, say, filter and aggregation components, splitting these into multiple queries and executing them in parallel speeds up the querying performance in most cases.
+That is, in the first query just get the hits using the filter then in the second query, just get the aggregations without retrieving hits, that is, `size: 0`.

 <a name="numeric-types"/>